Youth Hearing Loss Prevention

 Here in New Zealand, we are also starting to see alarming levels of youth hearing loss and our initial hearing screenings at two secondary schools indicate that our youth hearing loss rates could be mirroring global trends.

-Noise-induced hearing loss is irreversible, and completely preventable.
-To ensure young people are aware of the risks, we are developing a programme that focuses on educating young people about noise-induced hearing loss and how to protect their precious hearing.
-This programme is currently under development and will be available in 2020.
+Noise-induced hearing loss is irreversible and completely preventable.
+To ensure young people are aware of the risks, we have developed the Make Listening Safe Programme that focuses on educating young people about noise-induced hearing loss and how to protect their precious hearing.

-If you would like to receive information about this upcoming programme, please register your interest here and we’ll keep you updated as it becomes available in 2020.
+If you would like to receive information about this programme, please register your interest here.

 Lily McManus, Youth Ambassador for the National Foundation for Deaf and Hard of Hearing, was diagnosed with hearing loss at the age of 14.
 In this video, she shares her thoughts on what helped her to accept her hearing loss and how to #makelisteningsafe.